 They also offer additional discounts on hearing, vision, and prescriptions.
-Additionally, they also provide discounts of up to 30% on acupuncture and massage therapy treatments!
+Additionally, they also provide discounts of up to 30% on acupuncture and massage therapy treatments.

 You simply go the dentist of your choice in their network and get the services you need.

 Careington Dental Savings

-Unlike other providers that offer both dental insurance dental savings, Careington only offers discount programs.
+Unlike other providers that offer both dental insurance and dental savings, Careington only offers discount programs.

-There are only around 5,000 dentists in the network but their discounts are usually around 50% on preventative care with smaller discounts on major procedures.
+There are only around 62,000 dentists in the network but their discounts are usually around 50% on preventative care with smaller discounts on major procedures.

 Will smoking affect my dental insurance rates?

 The main reason for the increased rate is that gum disease and more dental issues are directly related to smoking and chewing tobacco.

 Can I get work done at dental schools for a discount?

 Yes, this is a great way to save money for dental work.
 Dental students need to practice their procedures before they become qualified dentists.

 Major services like root canals and crowns might not be as easy and extremely time-consuming for new dentists.

-Also, be sure to check with your insurance provider to see if this work is covered as not all dental plans allow it.
+Also, be sure to check with your insurance provider to see if this work at dental schools is covered as not all dental plans allow it.